WW-FL: Secure and Private Large-Scale Federated Learning: The Framework

 We provide details for each layer in~\FLname next.
 We focus on the sequence of operations performed by the entities in our architecture~(cf.~\figref{fig:architecture}) for a training over~$T$ iterations while considering necessary~MPC protocols and setup requirements.
-Since we have a generic design, MPC protocols are abstracted and their specifics are given in~\tabref{tab:mpc-functionalities} in~\secref{app:mpc-functionalities}.
-The notations used in~\FLname{} are listed in~\tabref{tab:notation}.
+To make our design generic, we use the $\funcMPC$-hybrid model, a standard way to abstract MPC protocols.
+Concrete instantiations are given in~\tabref{tab:mpc-functionalities} in~\secref{sec:mpc-functionalities}.